nightroman/FarNet.template/README.md

 ```
 dotnet new farnet-module
 dotnet new farnet-script
-dotnet new farnet-module -lang F#
+dotnet new farnet-module --language F#
-dotnet new farnet-script -lang F#
+dotnet new farnet-script --language F#
 ```

 To uninstall the template, run: